 Carroll College is required to report crime statistics each year in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Campus SaVE Act.
-This year's report reflects crime and fire statistics that were reported in the calendar years 2019, 2020, and 2021.
-Crime statistics for the report are compiled by the Director of Campus Security and Public Safety in consultation with the Dean of Students & Retention, other college officials, and the Helena Police Department.
+This year's report reflects crime and fire statistics that were reported in the calendar years 2020, 2021, and 2022.
+Crime statistics for the report are compiled by the Director of Campus Security and Public Safety in consultation with the Office of the Dean of Students, other college officials, and the Helena Police Department.